 Part One.
 Natural Place

 For a very long time in the West, philosophers believed that things in motion were explained by the ideas of Aristotle from the 3rd Century BC.
 They believed that every object has a ‘natural place’ which they all moved towards.

 According to the theory, the Earth has its natural place at the centre of everything.
 Water sits on top of it, and the air sits above both.
-This was why bubbles rose in water.
+This was why, they reasoned, bubbles rose in water.
 The Moon, other planets, and stars had their natural place above the air.